 In this paper, we propose optimizing an auxiliary maximum mean discrepancy (MMD) loss with a mixture of kernels to treat the covariate shift problem.
 MMD is already widely used in unsupervised domain adaptation (UDA) \citep{Tzeng14,Long15,Long17,Yan17,Chen20}.
 Here we extend it to the more general covariate shift problem.
 Conceptually, we can think of domain adaptation as an extreme case of covariate shift as the joint distribution of input variables shifts to a different domain entirely.

-Moreover, previous UDA works has never considered an important special case of covariate shift that involves data missingness.
-For example, in an internal project of carbon emission prediction in Section~\ref{carbon}, we try to train a model with the companies who reported carbon emission to infer carbon emission for the unreported companies.
+Moreover, previous UDA works have never considered an important special case of covariate shift that involves data missingness.
+For example, in an internal project of carbon emission prediction in Section~\ref{carbon}, we try to train a model with the companies who have reported carbon emission to infer carbon emission for the non-reporting companies.
 However, we find that the unreported companies usually have higher missing rates in various sets of features compared to the reported companies.
 A similar situation can happen in other use cases.
 For instance, various physical measurements and clinical exams need to be taken before a diagnostic decision of a disease can be made, but when estimating the probability of risk of the disease on a new group of people, different measurements and exams can be missing for different subgroups.
 Or, in financial fraud detection, the unlabeled set may also have higher feature missing rates compared to the labeled set, especially in the self-reported features.
 If we simply ignore the data missingness shift, the model performance may be degraded on the unlabeled set.

-In this paper, we propose building a novel masker model to mask training samples using MMD and thereby align the missingness patterns in the training and test datasets.
+In this paper, we propose building a novel masker model using MMD to mask training samples and thereby align the missingness patterns in the training and test datasets.
 We find that this can help improve the test performance by preventing the model from depending on relationships that will be unavailable at test time.
 Also, note the MMD masker model is especially relevant when categorical features are involved, as new categories in the test set correspond to missing features in the training set, see Section~\ref{bikeandfraud} for an example.

 Expanding on this, we combine a missingness shift treatment and a general feature distribution shift treatment together in a hybrid model, and show that the hybrid model is superior through various experiments done with both synthetic data and real data.